How do banks assess lifestyle blocks?

 - Ensure that all structures including the house, stables, fences, gates, wells and everything else are in working order before committing to the purchase.

-- Ensure that you’re across any licences you may require in order to own and care for certain livestock and whether the property itself meets those legislative requirements.
-You can always make these improvements yourself but bear in mind the potential costs.
+- Ensure that you’re across any licences you need to own and raise certain livestock and whether the property itself meets these legislative requirements.

 Do you want an acreage loan?